 When your inner ear gets infected or inflamed, it can cause a type of balance disorder known as labyrinthitis.
 Sometimes you can get it when you have an upper respiratory infection, like the flu.

 Inner ear infections that lead to labyrinthitis are usually caused by a virus.
 Sometimes bacteria can cause it, too.
-The symptoms of viral and bacterial infections can be so similar that a doctor needs to confirm which type you have before he can treat it
+The symptoms of viral and bacterial infections can be so similar that a doctor needs to confirm which type you have before they can treat it.

 What Causes It?